corejourney/core-blog/content/books/_index.md

 - Pessoa, Fernando - *The Book of Disquiet* (Trans.
 Zenith, Richard)
 - Plath, Slyvia - *The Bell Jar*
 - Tolstoy, Leo - *How Much Land Does a Man Need?*
+- Tolstoy, Leo - *The Death of Ivan Ilyich and Other Stories* (Trans.
+Briggs, Anthony)
 - Vuong, Ocean - *On Earth We're Briefly Gorgeous*
 - Walker, Alice - *The Color Purple*
 - Woolf, Virginia - *The Waves*